mauricext4fs/vagrant-vscode/README.md

 In VSCode Insiders click F1 (Fn + F1 on Mac), search `ssh` and select option `SSH-Remote: Connect to Host...`.
 Then select `vagrant-dev-env` and click enter.

-1. Accept the SSH Key by choosing "Continue".
+1. Accept the SSH Host Fingerprint by choosing "Continue".
 2. VSCode should then open the remote workspace in new window.
 3. On the left menu click on Explorers
 4. Click on "Open Folder"